ninabarzh/broomstick/content/posts/nvd.md

 The US National Vulnerability Database has slipped from a dull but dependable piece of security plumbing into a sputtering liability.
-Enrichment of CVEs has stalled, backlogs have exploded, and defenders are left with raw identifiers instead of actionable intelligence.
+Enrichment of CVEs has stalled, backlogs have exploded, and defenders are left with raw identifiers instead of usable intelligence.
 This collapse is not accidental—it is the predictable result of political austerity, funding cuts, and a fixation on flashy science over unglamorous infrastructure.
 In other words, the pipes have burst while Washington debates whether water is really a priority.
 For security teams all over the world, the message is blunt: stop waiting for rescue.
 Diversify your sources, automate your own triage, build peer